*yawn... who cares*

 as far as I'm concerned it's only a marketing patch not a real patch... the bloat is still there.

 anyone remembers the 640kb that ought to be more than enough ?

 Microsoft has released the long-awaited first Windows Vista Service Pack, a wrap-up of incremental updates that apparently cripples certain vendors' software.
 SP1 tackles reliability and performance, adds support for new hardware and wraps in earlier updates for compatibility with third party software.
-Microsoft claims more than …
+Microsoft claims more …

 *yawn... who cares*

 as far as I'm concerned it's only a marketing patch not a real patch... the bloat is still there.

 anyone remembers the 640kb that ought to be more than enough ?

 /that tuxedo is mine...

 Getting us ready for 7.0 ?
 Could it be any worse ?